-If you haven’t already done so, it is highly recommended that you read the article How to Measure for Carpet before reading this article, to have a firm grasp of the basics of measuring before you move on to the more difficult calculations.
+If you haven’t already done so, it is highly recommended that you read about how to measure for carpet before reading this article, to have a firm grasp of the basics of measuring before you move on to the more difficult calculations.

 Direction of the Pile